RaceOsuna/wingman/README.md

 - Create personas and user stories to describe your target audience.

-- Work within constraints to deliver a product for your niche audience, which helps solve a problem unique to them.
+- Work within constraints to deliver a product for a niche audience, which helps solve a problem unique to them.

 - Functionality
   - Display the data from the API in a way that applies directly to your audience